umbraco/UmbracoDocs/Reference/Config/dashboard/index.md

 ## Control

 In Umbraco 6, this setting defines the path to the user control you would like to be displayed on a tab.
 In Umbraco 7 this is the path to an AngularJS view.

 ## Access / Permissions

-The `<access />` element makes it possible to set permissions on sections, tabs and controls and you can either grant or deny certain usertypes access.
+The `<access />` element makes it possible to set permissions on sections, tabs and controls and you can either grant or deny certain user types access.

 It works by adding an `<access />` node under either a `<section />`, `<tab />` or `<control />` node.